Multimodal Channel-Mixing: Channel and Spatial Masked AutoEncoder on Facial Action Unit Detection: Experiment

-Figure~\ref{fig:mask_samples_bp4d} show reconstructions result on BP4D validation sets by different mask ratios, i.e., 50\%, 75\% and 90\%.
+Figure~\ref{fig:mask_samples_bp4d} shows reconstructions result on BP4D by different mask ratios, i.e., 50\%, 75\% and 90\%.
+Inputs with RGB and Depth through the channel-mixing resulting the final reconstruction result in RGB, Depth, and Thermal.
 The reconstructions are generated by the pre-trained model with 50\% masks.
-Our proposed method works well for the multi-modalities reconstruction task.
-The reconstruction qualities are decreased as the mask ratio is increased, especially in the mouth and eyes areas.
+As BP4D+ was using similar recording cameras to BP4D, our proposed method works well for the multi-modalities reconstruction task.
+Although all the identities in BP4D are unseen to the model trained in BP4D+, it successfully reconstructs the facial images of individuals using only a few visible patches.
+As the mask ratio increases, the quality of the reconstructed images tends to decrease, particularly with regards to preserving identity and expression.
+Higher mask ratios introduce more information loss, leading to more significant changes in the reconstructed images.

-We also conducted experiments to evaluate the reconstruction results of our method across datasets, that is, generating visual images on DISFA.
-Since there's no depth modality in DISFA, we set the depth to zeros and then reconstruct from the pre-trained model on BP4D with mask 0.5.
+In the case of DISFA, where only RGB modality is available, our pre-training process utilizes only RGB images as the input.
+This also demonstrates the flexibility and adaptability of our method in handling different modalities across different datasets.
 The result is shown in Figure~\ref{fig:mask_samples_disfa}.
-The reconstruction on DISFA is not as good as on BP4D, which could be caused by the following reasons.
-First, the image color in DISFA is biased, i.e., the distribution of the image ranges from warm to cool colors, which is much more deviated than BP4D.
-See the enormous difference in color between rows 1 and 2 in Figure~\ref{fig:mask_samples_disfa}.
-Second, the missing depth modality, where zeros are mixed with RGB, decreases the performance of reconstruction.
-However, the semantic information of the face, e.g., eyes, nose, and mouth, is well reconstructed, see in Figure~\ref{fig:mask_samples_disfa}.
+The RGB image reconstruction on DISFA is not as good as on BP4D, which is caused by the following reason.
+The image color in DISFA is biased, i.e., the distribution of the image ranges from warm to cool colors, which is much more deviated than BP4D+.
+See the enormous difference in the ground truth color between rows 1 and 3 in Figure~\ref{fig:mask_samples_disfa}.
+In such a case, the reconstruction model learned from BP4D+ is quite difficult to match all the colors on DISFA.
+The reconstructed images are quite warm, so the color from some examples is unmatched.
+However, the semantic information of the face, e.g., eyes, nose, and mouth, is well reconstructed.
+Meanwhile, due to the missing Depth modality, its Depth reconstruction result is also worse than BP4D.
+Considering there's no same identity person across BP4D, BP4D+, and DISFA, our framework has a good quality reconstruction across the databases.